-Since 2002, the Board has regularly reviewed the investment policy and program and has made modifications to the individual portfolio requirements and management team to enhance the return on the overall portfolio.
+The Board of Trustees has regularly reviewed the investment policy and program and has made modifications to the individual portfolio requirements and management team to enhance the return on the overall portfolio.

 Accounting Requirements: Established compliance with State and national accounting standards (GASB Statements) and with auditor recommendations, including specific staffing recommendations.
-In 2004, the administration initiated a review of additional GASB requirements in anticipation of the required modification of the financial statements.
-In 2005, the administration implemented the requirements of GASB statement #40.

-Protocol Development: During 1992 - 1994, the System developed and issued the initial fire and police medical examination protocols for hiring as required by 1990 legislation.
+Protocol Development: During 1992 - 1994, the System developed and issued initial fire and police medical examination protocols for hiring as required by 1990 legislation.

 Disability Program Review: In 1999 the Board undertook a comprehensive examination of the disability provisions provided in the statute.
 Several recommendations were submitted to and adopted by the General Assembly in the 2000 legislative session.
 The System implemented each of the requirements established by the statutory changes.
-The System established the following: a) revised entrance medical examination protocols for the position of police officer and firefighter, b) a wellness guideline for utilization by the employing cities and the membership, and c) a state-wide network of sites for the conduct of the preemployment medical examinations.
+The System established the following: a) revised entrance medical examination protocols for the position of police officer and firefighter, b) a wellness guideline for utilization by the employing cities and the membership, and c) a state-wide network of sites for the conduct of the pre-employment medical examinations.